RSCP-China/-/README.md

 - Schedule respects standard work hours (8 AM to 5 PM)
 - Chinese character support using GBK encoding
 - Schedule can be downloaded in CSV format with proper encoding
+- Batched orders maintain full traceability to original orders
+- Heat map visualization can be filtered by date range

 ## Support